Omwamii/Google-Assignments-Manager/README.md

     └── UnitsCache.js

-*models.py* - module with one model 'MarkAsDone' which keeps track of assignments which are marked as Done

-*views.py* - module with the api views that handle api requests to the backend

-*urls.py* - module with api url configurations

-*base.py* - module with the Base Class for app resources initializations and authentication

-*course.py* - module with the Course class, inheriting from base that handles course information resources

-*file.py* - module with the Files class, which handles file operations like submission, unsubmission

-*app.py* - module with the final App class, inheriting from Files

-*admin.py* - module with registered models on the admin site

-*regex.py* - module with a function which uses regex to extract course code name from a complete course description

-*g-assigns/src/* * - contains React component files

-*run.sh*  - bash scripts used to start the app

 ## How to run
 ### Linux
 - To be added to **test users**, send an email to alphaian020@gmail.com.
 Since this is a google cloud console project, only allowed users can access the API functionalities.